pearcej/pearcej.github.io/csc426/index.md

 ### Day 21: In class

 - Discussions on readings and [Blog post ](b8-blog-mvc.md).
-- Short presentations on your chosen issue and your understanding of a portion of the runestone codebase.
+- Short presentations on your chosen issue and your understanding of a portion of the Runestone codebase.
-- discussions of scrum methodology and how it may help us make progress.
+- work on our issues

 ### Day 20: Before next class

-- TBA
+- Go to [Runestone structure blog post](b9-blog-rs-monorepo.md) and follow the instructions there.

 ## Day 20: Tuesday, November 7, 2023